spike-develops/spike-develops.github.io/_posts/2024-3-24-Networked-Hierarchical-State-Machines.md

     <a href="/assets/files/HSM/LeafSelections.png"><img src="/assets/files/HSM/LeafSelections.png"></a>
     <figcaption>max header for player HSM using leaf index</figcaption>
 </figure>
 This can be a pretty significant size-reduction!
-For Cult's Player HSM we halve our bit requirement, and would need to more-than-double the size of the HSM before we'd need a second byte.
+For CoP's Player HSM we halve our bit requirement, and would need to more-than-double the size of the HSM before we'd need a second byte.

 The first step to this technique is doing a bit of pre-processing to actually "index" all the possible leaves.
 During Init, we'll start with a depth-first tree traversal.